Douglas Anderson School of the Arts - Theatre Boosters BY-LAWS (Revised July 2021)

 Section 2.
 The President shall preside at all meetings, appoint any standing committee chairs, bring attention to the Boosters all pertinent information via the Theatre Department head concerning the needs of the department, serve as the liaison to the theatre department head, call meetings of the Boosters, and serve as an ex-officio member of all committees.

 Section 3.
 The Vice President of Operations shall perform the duties of the President in the absence of the President and serve in other capacities as assigned by the President.
-In addition, the VP of Operations will provide support to the other Vice Presidents and the Box Office Manager, and has oversight responsibilities for the following committees:
+In addition, the VP of Operations will provide support to the other Vice Presidents, and has oversight responsibilities for the following committees/events:

 Section 4.
 The Vice President of Merchandise Sales shall have oversight responsibilities for the following committees: